gradesta/gradesta/README.md

 Everything you need to create gradesta services, the protocol itself, the manager, and language bindings are open source.

-- Language bindings are licensed under the LGPLv3 license
+- Language bindings are licensed under the LGPLv3 license (And dual licensed under MDL)

-- Example code is LGPLv3 or MIT
+- Example code is LGPLv3 or MIT (And dual licensed under MDL)

-- The manager is AGPLv3
+- The manager is AGPLv3 (And dual licensed under MDL)

 - Other services and the browser/studio are [MDL](https://github.com/gradesta/gradesta/tree/default/licenses/MDL) licensed.